OdinRossy/bank-system/README.md

-# Bank-system is course project for my university.
+# Bank-system is a course project for my university.